dogokit/dogokit-akita/README.md

 - Encourage web standards with Remix
 - Scale complexity and integration with GraphQL
 - Ready to use React UI components, styled with Tailwind CSS, with the help of shadcn UI and more
-- Develop beyond JavaScript, moonrepo can help to manage other runtimes such as Golang, Rust, etc
+- Ability to develop beyond JavaScript and React, moonrepo can help to manage other runtimes and runtimes such as Golang, Rust, Vue, Angular, etc
-- Ability to later support mobile app development with React Native using Expo
+- Later support mobile app development with React Native using Expo
 - Highly customizable, 100% of the stack can still be changed

 ## Tech Stack

+Feel free to adjust the tech stack as you need and prefer.
 These are the complete things that can be used and recommended, with more focus on things labeled by the 👍 (thumbs up) emoji.

 ### General